 Can a process server tape documents to your door?

-That depends on a few factors. a) court order; b) type of documents served; and c) state/county laws.
-In most circumstance as long as the process server can confirm the address and after they have made three attempts (Morning, afternoon & evening) a process server can tape the documents to the door.
+That depends on a few factors. a) court order; b) type of documents served, and c) state/county laws.
+In most circumstances as long as the process server can confirm the address and after they have made three attempts (Morning, afternoon & evening) a process server can tape the documents to the door.

 How many times can a process server come to your house?

-Generally process servers make up to three (3) attempts (morning, afternoon, & evening).
+Generally, process servers make up to three attempts (morning, afternoon, & evening).